chauff/EntityCardsCounter/README.md

 *That doesn't seem very useful?* Right!
 Put together just to get an idea of how many SERPs contain an entity card during regular search sessions.

+Btw, a useful resource to learn about creating extensions for Firefox is its [Extension Workshop page](https://extensionworkshop.com/).

 ## Detection of Entity Cards

 The detection of entity cards is brittle: it depends on the detection of a particular class name: